2014 United States House of Representatives elections in Minnesota: District 2

+Incumbent Republican John Kline, who had represented the district since 2003, ran for re-election.
+He was re-elected with 54% of the vote in 2012, and the district had a PVI of R+2.

-Republican Representative John Kline was rumored to be interested in running for Governor of Minnesota or the United States Senate.
+Kline was rumoured to be interested in running for Governor of Minnesota or the United States Senate.
 Instead, he announced he would seek re-election.
-David Gerson challenged Kline for the Republican nomination but conceded after Kline won the Republican endorsement.